ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 [![door_scratch]({{images}}/door_scratch.png)]({{images}}/door_scratch.png){:.center-img .width-90}

 Above is the 1D audio signal for the door scratching event.
 This plot basically illustrates how **energy is spread along the axis of time**.
-And there is clearly distingushing information in this view.
+And there is clearly distinguishing information in this view.
 For example, we can see that my door is being destroyed in discrete pulses that are roughly equally spaced through time.

 But frequency-space also holds critical information.
 We can visualize how **energy is spread across the axis of frequency** by calculating a Fourier transform of both events: